ruvents/ruwork-frujax/README.md

 Type: `object`.
 Default: `{}`.

-Used as a default value for `ajaxOptions.data`.
+Alias for `ajaxOptions.data`.

 ### filter

 Type: `null|<selector>`.
 Default: `null`.

-If not `null`, the result will be filtered according to the selector. `context.$content` will contain the filtered result.
+If not empty, the result will be filtered according to the selector. `context.$content` will contain the filtered result.

 ### headers

 Type: `object`.
 Default: `{}`.

-Used as a default value for `ajaxOptions.headers`.
+Alias for `ajaxOptions.headers`.

 ### history